ayush51/tutorial/tutorial.md

 of our example  website.
 The font color remains white, but the size of the font has increased to size 16, which also increases the size of the support button.

 ![example website with adapted Surfly button](https://raw.github.com/surfly/tutorial/master/screens/adapted_surfly_button.png)

+The button, by default, will only be shown if an agent is logged in to the Surfly admin page.
+This can also be disabled, if you wish.

 #### The session ID approach